MotomuMatsui/gs/README.md

 ## Reference
 Frederic Lemoine, Jean-Baka Domelevo Entfellner, Eduan Wilkinson, Damien Correia, Miraine Davila Felipe, Tulio De Oliveira, and Olivier Gascuel, Renewing Felsensteins phylogenetic bootstrap in the era of big data, Nature, 2018
-Motomu Matsui and Wataru Iwasaki, ???, 2019
+Motomu Matsui and Wataru Iwasaki, Graph Splitting: A Graph-Based Approach for Superfamily-Scale Phylogenetic Tree Reconstruction, Systematic Biology, 2019

 ## Acknowledgements
 This package includes the LAPACKE/CBLAS (Univ. of Tennessee; Univ. of California, Berkeley; Univ. of Colorado Denver; and NAG Ltd.) and MMseqs (S&ouml;ding Laboratory) packages.
 The authors give special thanks to both teams.
 You can get the detailed information from http://www.netlib.org/lapack/ and https://github.com/soedinglab/MMseqs2.